evert0n/koa-cors/README.md

 ## Options

 ### origin
 Configures the **Access-Control-Allow-Origin** CORS header.
 Expects a string (ex: "http://example.com").
 Set to `true` to reflect the [request origin](http://tools.ietf.org/html/draft-abarth-origin-09), as defined by `req.header('Origin')`.
 Set to `false` to disable CORS.
-Can also be set to a function, which takes the request origin as the first parameter and a callback (which expects the signature `err [object], allow [bool]`) as the second.
+Can also be set to a function, which takes the request as the first parameter.

 ### methods
 Configures the **Access-Control-Allow-Methods** CORS header.
 Expects a comma-delimited string (ex: 'GET,PUT,POST') or an array (ex: `['GET', 'PUT', 'POST']`).